AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Introduction

 To maintain the original intent of UMM while narrowing its performance gap with decoupled models, we first conducted a detailed analysis of the underlying causes of this gap.
-Since the core of interaction between generation and understanding tasks lies in cross-modal information exchange, we focused our investigation on cross-modal interaction patterns (see Sec~\ref{sec:3.1} for details).
-As illustrated in Fig~\ref{fig:moti}, we first observe that regardless of architecture decoupling degrees, \textit{the two tasks show consistent negative correlation in cross-modal interaction patterns within each layer.} We further verified that this phenomenon is independent of input type or length; rather, the model dynamically allocates cross-modal representational weights within layers based on task requirements.
-Moreover, as decoupling increases, the interaction patterns increasingly resemble those of single-task models.
+Since the core of interaction between generation and understanding tasks lies in cross-modal information exchange, we focused our investigation on cross-modal interaction patterns (see \cref{sec:3.1} for details).
+As illustrated in \cref{fig:moti}, we first observe that regardless of architecture decoupling degrees, \textit{the two tasks show consistent negative correlation in cross-modal interaction patterns within each layer.} We further verified that this phenomenon is independent of input type or length; rather, the model dynamically allocates cross-modal representational weights within layers based on task requirements.
+Moreover, as decoupling increases, the interaction patterns increasingly resemble those of task-specific models.
 This suggests that \textit{existing decoupled models do not eliminate the inherent conflict between tasks; instead, they make each task behave more like its single-task counterpart}, resulting in performance improvement.

 Based on this observation, we propose Attention Interaction Alignment (AIA) loss, which will explicitly constrain the layer-wise cross-modal interaction intensity during training without architecture decoupling.
 Specifically, we first select models suitable as cross-modal interaction learning target.
-The chosen models must demonstrate both high performance and autoregressive capability to meet the requirements of UMM.
-For the understanding task, we use Qwen3-VL-8B.
-For generation, since SOTA methods rely on external diffusion heads and purely autoregressive approaches are less effective, we refer to HunyuanImage-3.0~\cite{cao2025hunyuanimage}, which combines an autoregressive backbone with a diffusion head.
-Although its generative ability primarily depends on the diffusion head, its attention patterns remain informative.
+For the understanding target, we use Qwen3-VL-8B~\cite{bai2025qwen3vl}.
+For generation target, we refer to HunyuanImage-3.0~\cite{cao2025hunyuanimage}, which demonstrates superior generative capabilities despite its unified training paradigm.
 For both understanding and generation tasks, we use 100 samples to extract the attention patterns at each layer and compute their average.
 Recognizing that attention patterns are closely linked to model architecture and pretraining, we apply the Huber loss to relax layer-wise attention constraints, enabling more flexible allocation of attention weights.